How to Create Windows with Custom Sill and Head Heights in Revit

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now drawing these windows is a pretty straightforward process, and what we'll do is we'll use our PDF as a reference to make sure we get the right sill and head height, and then also making sure that we're following the plan here to make sure that we have the right mullion definitions.
-And so you can see the dimensions on the CAD file that we're using as the basis, say five equal panels, so that we know we're going to need four, one, two, three, four mullions going vertically, but we have no idea where the sill height or the head height is.
+Now drawing these windows is a pretty straightforward process, and what we will do is we will use our PDF as a reference to make sure we get the right sill and head height, and then also making sure that we're following the plan here to make sure that we have the right mullion definitions.
+And so you can see the dimensions on the CAD file that we're using as the basis, say five equal panels, so that we know we're going to need four mullions going vertically, but we have no idea where the sill height or the head height are.
 We're going to go ahead and pop open that PDF again.

-I'll just bring that over here so we can look at it, and you can see here we're looking at our south elevation, so we're going to have pretty simple windows going across with a head height of eight feet, so we'll have a sill of three and a total height of eight feet, so that means this head height is going to be up at 11.
-Knowing that, we can go in and draw those windows, so I'm going to jump back to Revit here, and I can go ahead and I can draw in the curtain wall, so I'll go to architecture, wall, and for this one we're going to pick exterior glazing as our curtain wall type, because there's parameters in there that I want to use that will be helpful for the creation of this of this wall.
-So I'll pick exterior glazing, and I want to use this vertical grid and horizontal grid to my advantage here, so I'm going to go ahead and say edit type, and I'm going to change the type to have a couple of different things here, so I'm going to change the vertical grid layout to say fixed number, and what that'll do is it'll allow me to pick the number of vertical grids within the wall that I've drawn.
+I'll bring that over here so we can look at it, and you can see we're looking at our south elevation, so we're going to have pretty simple windows going across with a head height of eight feet, so we'll have a sill of three feet and a total height of eight feet, meaning the head height is going to be at 11 feet.
+Knowing that, we can go in and draw those windows, so I'm going to jump back to Revit and go ahead and draw in the curtain wall.
+I'll go to architecture, wall, and for this one we're going to pick exterior glazing as our curtain wall type because there are parameters in there that will be helpful for the creation of this wall.
+So I'll pick exterior glazing, and I want to use this vertical grid and horizontal grid to my advantage here, so I'm going to go ahead and click 'Edit Type', and I'll change the type to have a couple of different things here.
+I'll change the vertical grid layout to 'Fixed Number', which will allow me to pick the number of vertical grids within the wall that I've drawn.

-For the horizontal grid, I can leave it at fixed distance, but I want to be strategic about the distance I pick here, and we don't have a lot of walls, as you can see in the PDF example, that have a bunch of varying different horizontals, except for this one here, and you can see that the value is set to eight foot one and a quarter, because that's going to give us precisely an eight foot door.
-When we look at the other elevation page, you can see that we're going to have the same thing with the eight foot one and a quarter head height for that curtain wall that's on the north side as well.
-So I'm going to jump back into Revit, and we can change this value to eight foot one and a quarter, and to type that in, we do eight space one space one over four, and that gives us eight feet one and one quarter inches.
+For the horizontal grid, I can leave it at fixed distance, but I want to be strategic about the distance I pick here, as we don't have many walls, as you can see in the PDF example, that have many varying different horizontals, except for this one here, and you can see that the value is set to eight feet one and a quarter because that's going to give us precisely an eight-foot door.
+When we look at the other elevation page, you can see that we're going to have the same thing with the eight feet one and a quarter head height for that curtain wall that's on the north side as well.
+So I'm going to jump back into Revit, and we can change this value to eight feet one and a quarter, and to type that in, we type '8' space '1' space '1/4' and that gives us eight feet one and one-quarter inches.

-The other thing we want to do is we want these walls to be embedded within our basic walls, and so what I'll do for that is I'll make sure that this automatically embed is checked.
+The other thing we want to do is ensure these walls are embedded within our basic walls, so I'll make sure that the 'Automatically Embed' option is checked.
 By checking that, when I draw the wall on top of our existing EFIS wall that we drew originally, it'll actually cut it out automatically for us.
 So I'll hit okay, and then the next thing we want to do is make sure we have that sill height set correctly, and so this is the same window type that we have on the south side, but you can see the sill's set three feet, and the overall height is going to be to eight feet.

 We can work it through that way if we wanted to as well.
 So I can look at it, and I can say my base constraint is level one with an offset of three feet.
-Okay, and you can see my unconnected height right now is set to 25 feet.
+Okay, and you can see my unconnected height is currently set to 25 feet.

 Learn Revit